150-126-Great Vocals

 Writer/Composer: Tony Joe White (1969)

-Since the late 1950s and into the 1980s, American singer/songwriter Benton has made a treasure trove of outstanding recordings.
-This song, a classic example of pure unadulterated blues, plainly showed us his mastery of reaching deep down and displaying those low smooth baritone notes.
-Few people could match his style and delivery and his voice has been described as “warm molasses.”
-He mastered R&B, Soul, Pop, Gospel, even Rock, and was a true entrepreneur of vocal styles.
-“I feel like it’s raining all over the world.” … Marvelous!
+Since the late 1950s and into the 1980s, American singer / songwriter Brook Benton, has made a treasure trove of outstanding recordings.
+This song, a classic example of pure unadulterated blues, plainly showed us his mastery of reaching deep down and displaying those low smooth baritone to bass notes.
+Few people could match his style and delivery, and his voice has been described as “warm molasses.”
+With his distinctive voice, he mastered R&B, Soul, Pop, Gospel, even Rock, and was a true entrepreneur of vocal styles.
+His line from the song was perfectly delivered in this deep Blues scenario, “I feel like it’s raining all over the world.” … Marvelous!

 126. MY HEART WILL GO ON “Titanic” (1997)